porsager/postgres/README.md

 Connecting to the specified hosts/ports will be tried in order, and on a successfull connection retries will be reset.
 This ensures that hosts can come up and down seamless to your application.

-If you specify `target_session_attrs: 'read-write'` or `PGTARGETSESSIONATTRS=read-write` Postgres.js will only connect to a writeable host allowing for zero down time failovers.
+If you specify `target_session_attrs: 'primary'` or `PGTARGETSESSIONATTRS=primary` Postgres.js will only connect to a the primary host allowing for zero down time failovers.

 ### Auto fetching of array types